 Show Art Gallery and Art Auction

-The Art Gallery on 3rd Drive will house an impressive collection of local art this year.
+The Art Gallery will house an impressive collection of local art this year.
 There will be hundreds of pieces of art and sculpture on display – all original artwork from a wealth of local talent, both amateur and professional.
 With work from many artists and sculptors on display, everything from graphite drawings, textile pieces, oil paintings and ceramic sculptures can be found.

 Vintage Machinery and Attractions